En bref

 CVG 5333 Research Methodology (3 units)

 Key components and strategies required to build a robust scientific research program in civil engineering including research questions, literature review, experiment design, data interpretation, scientific manuscripts, public speaking, ethics, and plagiarism.
+This course is equivalent to CIVJ 5333 at Carleton University.

 Course Component: Lecture